greg-raven/Impeachment-Chronicles/_posts/2020-09-14-trump-destroying-economy.md

 ---
-title: 'Trump is destroying the economy out of spite'
+title: "Trump is destroying the economy out of spite"
 layout: post
 author:
 - Bess Levin